Carmakers stuff German market with self-sales

 IRRATIONAL RACE FOR VOLUME

 ZDK's Rademacher is scathing.
 "It's precisely the premium automakers that are engaged in an irrational race for volume, although they are the ones that should be avoiding even the slightest semblance of using force.
-Registering cars for customers that don't actually exist is not befitting of a luxury brand."
+Registering cars f

-Although premium makers are in good financial health, AVAG's Still said they nevertheless had a strong short-term incentive not to follow their own advice to build one car fewer than they can sell to maintain exclusivity.
+* Axios Mobile Assets Corp- Marc Topacio has resigned as company's interim chief financial officer

-"Once they have covered their fixed costs - development, depreciation and so on - each incremental car that they sell on top reaps fat profits, since then it just needs to cover the marginal costs for some raw materials and wages," he said.
+TORONTO, Feb 13 Canada's main stock index rose on Monday to a fresh record high as heavyweight financial shares climbed, while lower oil and gold prices weighed on the energy and materials groups.